kevchant/GitHub-AzureSQLDatabase/README.md

 Example of a SQL Server Database Project that deploys to an Azure SQL Database using GitHub Actions.
 Based on a blog post I wrote called 'Deploying to Azure SQL Database using GitHub Actions' (https://bit.ly/31PUTMV).

-It uses a YAML pipeline, which is in the /.github/workflows folder.
+It uses a YAML pipeline, also which in GitHub is known as a workflow.
+You can find this file in the /.github/workflows folder.

 In order to use it in GitHub Actions you can either import or fork this repository into another GitHub repository.